Start9Labs/docs/src/device-guides/android/vpn.md

 1. Complete the fields according to your configuration file.

-## Wireguard
+## WireGuard

-Simpler and faster, its limitation is that it only authenticates with keys rather than usernames and passwords.
+Simpler and faster, its limitation is that it authenticates with keys rather than usernames and passwords (which might be easier to distribute to family/friends or others you share access to).
+You would create a WireGuard profile on your router's WireGuard Server for each device you want to connect to the VPN and follow the guide below on each device, importing the profile you created for that device.

 ### Automatic

-1. On your Android device, install the Wireguard client from Google Play or the APK from [Wireguard](https://www.wireguard.com/install/).
+1. On your Android device, install the WireGuard client from Google Play or the APK from [WireGuard](https://www.wireguard.com/install/).
 You'll use this to read and automatically add your VPN configuration from your Router VPN server into Android.
 You'll also use it as you would a typical VPN client app to easily connect and disconnect from your Router VPN server as you would from a third-party VPN server.

     ![Download Wireguard Client](./assets/vpn-android-wireguard-download.png)